Skip to content

 1. To a boolean, integer, number, string: it is nullable unless it has omitempty.

-2. To an array, object: it is not nullable, due to complexity and bad support for anyOf/oneOf in many tools.
+3. To an object: it is not nullable, due to complexity and bad support for anyOf/oneOf in many tools.

 3. If a field has nullable:"false", it is not nullable